blakadder/blog/_posts/2020-09-19-tasmotize-blitzwolf-air-fryer.md

 Backlog WebButton1 ▶; WebButton2 🔴
 ```

-_*Available icons and icon desing may vary depending on browser or operating system_
+_*Available icons and icon design may vary depending on browser or operating system_

 ## Features
 These are all available dpid's with their descriptions.